 23. Strengthen your marriage

-If you relegated your marriage to the back burner while you focused on your kids, an empty nest provides the perfect opportunity to reconnect with your spouse and remember why you fell in love in the first place.
+If you relegated your marriage to the back burner while you focused on your kids (I know I did), an empty nest provides the perfect opportunity to reconnect with your spouse and remember why you fell in love in the first place.

 This is a great time to explore new activities and hobbies as a couple.
-Soon after our youngest left home, my husband and I took ballroom dancing lessons at the local community college, which gave us an opportunity to connect in a whole new way.
+Soon after our younger daughter left home, my husband and I took ballroom dancing lessons at the local community college, which gave us time to connect in a whole new way.
+We had a lot of fun — and since we aren’t the greatest dancers, we also laughed a lot!

 24. Continue your education

-This is also a great time to take some online classes, finish your degree, or pursue a brand new profession.
+The empty nest years are a great time to take some online classes, finish your degree, or pursue a brand new profession.

-Even though I have a business degree, I also love learning about natural wellness, so after our girls left home I went to nutrition school and received my health coach certification!
+Even though I have a business degree, I also love learning about natural wellness, so after our girls left home I went to nutrition school and received my health coaching certification.

 25. Nurture your friendships

-It’s so easy to neglect friendships while we’re busy raising our kids, but an empty nest provides the perfect opportunity to reconnect with your friends.
-And one of the many benefits of being an empty nester is you can now enjoy long conversations without interruption!
+It’s so easy to neglect our friendships while we’re busy raising kids, but an empty nest provides a wonderful opportunity to reconnect with old friends.

 26. Meet with a financial advisor